rodri90y/gdio/README.md

 conda config --env --add channels conda-forge conda install gdio

-if you using pip install before install the basemap library
+if you are using pip install, before install the basemap library
 ```

 #### Required dependencies